mjdominguez/ECGVisualizer/README.md

 ## Cite this work

-Domínguez-Morales, M., Muñoz-Macho, A., & Sevillano, J. L. (2023). _ECGVisualizer: A 12-lead ECG pre-processing, feature extraction and report generation tool_ [Manuscript submitted for publication].
+Domínguez-Morales, M., Muñoz-Macho, A., & Sevillano, J. L. (2023). _ECG visualizer, pre-processing, feature extraction and data augmentation tool for intelligent simulation systems_ [Manuscript submitted for publication to SIMULATION (ISSN: 0037-5497)].
 Architecture and Technology of Computers dept., University of Seville (Spain).